BALTIMORE & ANNAPOLIS TRAIL:

 end of the trail.
 For

-Note; The clues are a bit incomplete.
+Note; The directions are a bit incomplete.
 I lost my notes from this trip.

 Starting from the